-The 2023 Mortgage Loan is expected to contain provisions prohibiting the 2023 Borrower from making any voluntary prepayment prior to approximately ten (10) years after the closing of the 2023 Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in the 2023 Mortgage Loan.
+Each 2025 Mortgage Loan is expected to contain provisions prohibiting the 2025 Borrower from making any voluntary prepayment prior to approximately ten (10) years after the closing of such 2025 Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in the 2025 Mortgage Loans.

-The Corporation will service the Senior Non-Accelerating Loan and Merchants Capital Corp. will service the 2023 Mortgage Loan.
+Merchants Capital Corp. will service the 2025 Mortgage Loans.

-Supplemental Security for the 2023 Mortgage Loan
+Supplemental Security for the 2025 Mortgage Loans